"It's easy to blow but difficult to sustain": ID Cabasa advises young singers

-- Veteran music producers and record label executives ID Cabasa, Kenny Ogungbe and Asha Gangali join forces to pursue together a Nigerian music mission for Afrobeat
+- Veteran music producers and record label executives ID Cabasa, Kenny Ogungbe and Asha Gangali join forces to pursue together a Nigerian music mission for Afrobeats

-- They revealed that they are on a mission to sustain the current momentum of the Nigerian music industry and mould the next generation of Afrobeat stars
+- They revealed that they are on a mission to sustain the current momentum of the Nigerian music industry and mould the next generation of Afrobeats stars

-- The Naija Star Search show was recently launched, and Legit.ng was there to witness the first talent hunt show fully Afrobeat-based hit the ground running
+- The Naija Star Search show was recently launched, and Legit.ng was there to witness the first talent hunt show fully Afrobeats-based hit the ground running

 However, how long will this dominance last, or can this international prevalence be for?
 Does it have a shelf date?